 There is something here for all lovers.
 Smash-hit chick flicks.
 Romcom faves.
 Forbidden love.
 Epic tales of lovers washed away by the tide of history.
 1980s teen classics that you still see through 15-year-old eyes.
 Heartbreaking films that we defy you to watch without sobbing.
+It's a definitive selection that stands up to our companion lists of the best comedy, horror, sci-fi and action movies.

 You can also explore our experts’ personal top-ten romantic movies.
 You might have guessed that Richard Curtis would vote for ‘Annie Hall’.
 But ‘This Is Spinal Tap’?
 And you’ve got to love Tom Hiddleston for admitting to having a soft spot for ‘Dirty Dancing’.